5minds/nconfetti/README.md

 ## Description

-After requiring `nconfetti` the its storage will automagically be registered to `nconf`.
+After requiring `nconfetti` its storage will automagically be registered to `nconf`.
 Then it needs to be configured with `path`and `env`.

 The backend support dereferencing of JSON pointers with a synchronous usage